pranavkoirala/CollaborativeNotes/README.md

 To run, run websocket-server.js, then website.
-Code can be anything, same code will put people together.
+Notebook Code can be anything, same code will put people together.